yilun917/Sound_Classification/README.md

 Setting up a virtual environment and install the required packages in the virtual environment is recommended.
 So that, different projects will not affect each other.

 ## File Structure
 1. [Audio Classification.ipynb](./Audio&#32;Classification.ipynb) is the main file with all the functions and model definitions and most of the results.
 2. [sound_classification_model.json](./sound_classification_model.json) is the Model Object where the Neural Network is defined and store to .h5 file to avoid repeated model   compilation.
 3. [weights.best.basic_cnn.hdf5](./weights.best.basic_cnn.hdf5) is the file that contains the weight used in the model.
 So that we can quickly continue the progress to do a prediction.
 4. [UrbanSound8K_README.txt](./UrbanSound8K_README.txt) is the README of the original dataset.
 5. [audio_features_mfcc40.pickle](./audio_features_mfcc40.pickle) is the preprocessed data file.
 Processing the data can take 15 minutes up, store the preprocessed data is important to save time.

+**In order for the program to run correctly, the UrbanSound8K folder should be unchanged and stayed in the main folder.
+The rest of the files need to be in the same folder as the notebook file.
+Otherwise, the path reference to some of the files in the notebook need to be adjusted accordingly.**

 ## Code Structure
 All the code is contained in the jupyter notebook named "Audio Classification.ipynb".